NHL Hall of Fame

 Off the ice, Neely has remained a key figure in hockey, serving as Boston’s team president and helping build the 2011 Stanley Cup-winning squad.
 He was inducted into the Hockey Hall of Fame in 2005, a symbol of grit, talent, and lasting impact.

-Neely's Awards and Records
+Neely's Awards and Honors

 • CHL Memorial Cup champion — 1983.